 The TAKE2 Hunter Division includes two-to-four classes over fences and an under-saddle class.
 Fences at 3’0″.

 * For purposes of eligibility for all TAKE2 Thoroughbred classes and awards, a “Thoroughbred” is defined as any horse verified by The Jockey Club registrations papers or lip tattoo number, or eligible to be registered with The Jockey Club.
 Raced and unraced Thoroughbreds are eligible for the program.
-All horse shows require riders to verify registration on the day of the horse show through one of the following methods:
+Verification methods include:

 - The Jockey Club Certificate of Foal Registration or a copy thereof; OR